jtanadi/design2020-api/data/works/03-scotty/index.md

 ---
 title: Scotty
-short: Scotty is a WebSocket-enabled PDF viewer, allowing multiple clients to look at and browse through a document together in real time.
+short: Scotty is a WebSocket-enabled PDF viewer that allows multiple clients to look at and browse through a document together in real time.
+The app is designed to be a minimal viewer and a quick way for design teams to share internal documents.
-tags: Dev, TypeScript, React, Node, Express, Socket.IO, AWS S3, RAA Tools
+tags: Design Tool, RAA Tools
 links:
     - name: Launch
       url: https://raa-scotty.herokuapp.com/
-    - name: GitHub
+    - name: View on GitHub
       url: https://github.com/raa-tools/scotty
 ---

-Scotty is a WebSocket-enabled PDF viewer that allows multiple clients to view and browse through a document together, in real time.
-The app was developed at RAA to address the design teams' need of reviewing architectural drawings and exhibition graphics while working remotely.
+Scotty is a browser-based PDF viewer that leverages WebSocket to allow multiple users to be on the same page.
+The app was developed at RAA to address the design teams' need of reviewing architectural drawings and exhibition graphics together while working remotely.

-Prior to Scotty, designers had two options: either share a screen on a video call or send the PDF to the design team ahead of time, both of which are not ideal.
-When sharing a screen, there is an explicit presenter/viewer relationship, where only one person has access to the document.
-On the other hand, if a document is distributed prior to a call, it's difficult for all participants to stay synchronized during the call.
-Scotty solves this by giving every participant access to the same view of the document and putting them literally on the same page.
+Prior to Scotty, design teams had less-than-ideal options to look at a document during a call: share a screen or send the PDF to teammates ahead of time.
+With the first option, only one user has direct access to the document.
+On the other hand, distributing a document makes it difficult for all participants to stay on the same page during the call.

+Using Scotty, client-side actions such as navigating to a specific page or pointing with the cursor are sent to all clients connected to that document.
+A user starts by uploading a PDF document, after which Scotty returns a URL.
+Users are invted to view the document by navigating to that URL.

+Because the blocking nature of rendering PDFs on the front end is problematic, Scotty uses [conveyor](https://github.com/raa-tools/conveyor/) to convert PDF documents to optimized images before uploading them to an AWS S3 bucket.

+###### Scotty was written in TypeScript, React, Node, and Express, and uses socket.io to manage its WebSocket connections.
+###### v1.0 redesign is in the works.
+View it on Figma [here](https://www.figma.com/file/nB8XWWZCOI7kFJGivVbsWh/scotty?node-id=0%3A1).